Itheum/architecture-diagrams/live_whitepaper.md

 ---

 # Multi-Chain Strategy <a name="multi-chain-1"></a>
-The Itheum Data DEX will work across all EVM compatible chains from day one.
-We already have Ethereum and Polygon working and will be deploying into BSC and Avalanche shortly.
+The Itheum Data DEX will work across EVM and non-EVM compatible chains from day one of it's mainnet launch.
+We already have Ethereum, Polygon, BSC, Harmony, PlatON and Parastate working and will be deploying into Avalanche shortly.
+We are also working on a `native middleware interface` to enable support for non-EVM blockchains like Elrond, Algorand, Hedera and others.
 Currently data advertised on a particular chain can only be visible to participants who are one the same chain. i.e. a buyer can only buy data advertised for sale on the same chain.

 We are working on cross-chain advertising and purchasing of data facilitated via cross chain oracles that will allow for the transaction handshake to be done between chains and allow for the data to be verified and transacted as well as for the mint/burn of chain native tokens to balance the chain specific token repositories (i.g. burning of Polygon tokens and minting of BSC tokens and vice versa as data is transacted across chains).